Spherical clustering in detection of groups of concomitant extremes: Spherical -principal-components clustering and concomitant extremes

-It is thus left to apply Proposition~\ref{prop:main} to see that the $k$-principal components clustering fails to determine the assumed groups.
+showing that $k$-pc will fail to identify the faces $F_{I_1}$ and $F_{I_2\cup I_3}$, see Proposition~\ref{prop:main} and~\eqref{eq:Sigma}.
 Of course, the failure is due to the wrong grouping of the three faces, but by continuity of the dissimilarity function we can perturb the model by introducing some small mass on $F_{I_2\cup I_3}$ without drastically changing the location of the optimal centroids, but making the partition $I_1$ and $I_2\cup I_3$ the only possibility.